John Yeon

 John Yeon (October 29, 1910 – March 13, 1994) was an American architect in Portland, Oregon, in the mid-twentieth century.
 He is regarded as one of the early practitioners of the Northwest Regional style of Modernism.
 Largely self-taught, Yeon’s wide ranging activities encompassed planning, conservation, historic preservation, art collecting, and urban activism.
 He was a connoisseur of objets d’art as well as landscapes, and one of Oregon’s most gifted architectural designers, even while his output was limited.

-The family name is pronounced "yee-on", not "yawn".
+The family name is pronounced "yawn," not "yee-on."

 Early life

 John Yeon was born in Portland on October 29, 1910, the son of John B. Yeon and Elizabeth Mock Yeon.
 The elder was a lumber baron and construction manager who oversaw the building of the Columbia River Highway, and developer of Portland's Yeon Building.
 The younger Yeon was largely raised in Portland and attended Allen Preparatory School in that city.
 But he also attended the Moran School in Washington State, where he did some of his earliest design work.
 After he completed high school, he left for California to attend Stanford University.
 An autodidact and polymath, Yeon attended the college for just a single semester before leaving and never became a licensed architect.